 The body tends to self-regulate its acid/alkaline levels with the help of alkalinising foods.
 However, our diet generally consists of foods that leave an acid residue.
-Pathogens (infectious agents) love an acid environment and thrive on such imbalances in the body.
+Pathogens (infectious agents) love an acidic environment and thrive on such imbalances in the body.

-Because acidity causes inflammation, individuals with a tendency toward over-acidity are prone to all kinds of related conditions, such as skin irritations, joint aches and pains and so on.
+Because acidity causes inflammation, individuals with a tendency toward over-acidity are prone to all kinds of related conditions, such as skin irritations, joint aches and pains, and so on.
 And yes, you may well have an underlying infection.
 Bear in mind that sugar also compromises immune function, which may be another reason for your reaction.

 According to Jim Howenstine, M.D., “humans are not able to turn sugar into vitamin C as other animals can.”
-Glucose and ascorbic acid compete with one another.
+Glucose and ascorbic acid compete against one another.
 “So a diet high in sugar means lower levels of vitamin C. Overall, the immune system is weakened by this scenario.”

-Also people with diabetes can have highly variable insulin levels from a simple cold, and eating lots of sugar could worsen the situation.
+Also, people with diabetes can have highly variable insulin levels from a simple cold, and eating lots of sugar could worsen the situation.